f3peakcity/f3peakcity.github.io/content/backblasts/2023-08-13-ragnar-appalachia.md

 ## Course Details

+_For more information, you can also check out the [Ragnar website](https://www.runragnar.com/event-detail/trail/appalachians_wv#overview)._
 ![Ragnar course map](/img/backblasts/ragnar/Ragnar-course-map.png)

-_For more information, you can also check out the [Ragnar website](https://www.runragnar.com/event-detail/trail/appalachians_wv#overview)._
+A more detailed breakdown of the loops.

 | Color           | Distance (mi) | Elevation (ft) | Sample Pace`*` (min/mi) | Description                                                                                               |
 | --------------- | ------------- | -------------- | --- | --------------------------------------------------------------------------------------------------------- |